-When undigested food in the stool is accompanied by another change in bowel habits, weight loss, or diarrhea, this may signal an underlying condition that needs medical attention.
+When undigested food in the stool occurs with a change in bowel habits, weight loss, or diarrhea, this may signal an underlying condition that needs medical attention.

-In this article, we look at the various causes for undigested food to appear in stool and when a person should see their doctor.
+In this article, we look at why undigested food may appear in stool and when a person may consult a doctor.

-There are some reasons why food might not be completely digested that do not cause concern.
+There are some reasons why the body might not completely digest foods that do not cause concern.

 Fiber also speeds up a person’s bowel movements by adding bulk to the stool, which encourages the intestinal walls to move.
 This movement pushes food through the digestive tract.

-If food moves too quickly through the digestive system, it is more likely that some foods will be less fully digested.
+If food moves too quickly through the digestive system, a person may not fully digest some foods.

-Certain foods are more likely than others to be partially digested and appear in the stool.
+Certain foods are more likely than others to be difficult to digest fully.
 These foods include:

-Food such as corn is a common offender.
+Foods such as corn often remain partially undigested.
 Corn has an outer shell made of an indigestible material called cellulose.
-The body digests the material on the inside of the corn and expels the hard outer casing in the stool.
+The body digests the material inside of the corn and expels the hard outer casing into the stool.